 Mental Focus Benefits of Ketosis

-An unbalanced diet can lead to lack of mental clarity, showing up as foggy brain, having a hard time remembering important facts, or struggling to stay focused on tasks.
+An unbalanced diet can lead to a lack of mental clarity, showing up as a foggy brain, having a hard time remembering important facts, or struggling to stay focused on tasks.

-Ketones improve the efficiency and energy levels of the mitochondria, which produce energy for cells of the body and brain.
+Ketones improve the efficiency and energy levels of the mitochondria, which produce energy for cells in your body and brain.

 Eating healthy fats is essential.
-Every single cell in our body needs fat to function, especially our brain cells.
-The brain is the fattiest organ, comprised of over 60% fat and prefers fat for fuel.
+Every single cell in your body needs fat to function, especially your brain cells.
+The brain is the fattiest organ, comprised of over 60% fat and prefers fat for fuel[*].

-Exogenous ketones are a supplement used for boosting performance and energy, or complementing a low carb diet designed for weight loss.
-They are ketones you can consume that your body isn’t directly making.
-However from your cell’s perspective, they cannot tell the difference.
+Exogenous ketones are a supplement used for boosting performance and energy, or complementing a low-carb diet designed for weight loss.
+Exogenous ketones may help you get into ketosis initially or help you get back into ketosis after eating carbohydrates.

 Benefits of Exogenous Ketones